Easter in Armenia (Zatik): A Tradition You Don’t Just See — You Feel

 Easter Morning: A Celebration of Life

-Families greet each other with:
+Families greet each other with the traditional words:

 “Christ is risen!” — “Blessed is the Resurrection of Christ!”

-The Armenian Easter Table (More Than Just Food)
+The Armenian Easter Table

 • Red eggs — life, rebirth, and sacrifice

-• Pilaf with dried fruits — abundance
+• Pilaf with dried fruits — abundance and continuity

-• Fish — early Christian symbol
+• Fish — an early Christian symbol

 • Fresh herbs — spring and renewal